Canadian legislators expected to pass wage subsidy as coronavirus spreads

-WINNIPEG, Manitoba, April 11 (Reuters) - Canadian government and opposition legislators met in the House of Commons on Saturday and were expected to approve a wage subsidy worth C$73 billion ($52 billion) to support the ravaged economy.
+WINNIPEG, Manitoba (Reuters) - Canadian government and opposition legislators met in the House of Commons on Saturday and were expected to approve a wage subsidy worth C$73 billion ($52 billion) to support the ravaged economy.

 Opposition parties had agreed to support the bill during the emergency sitting in Ottawa, Government House Leader Pablo Rodriquez said.
 A vote was expected Saturday afternoon.